905 words

 (The Fast-Forward Merge)#

-If you and your teammates were working on totally different files, Git is a total genius.
-It will seamlessly combine everything on its own, and you won’t even notice.
+Say you and your teammates were touching totally different files.
+Git is a genius about it.
+It just combines everything on its own and you barely notice.
 Pure magic! ✨

-Technically, this is called a Fast-Forward Merge.
-It happens when the main branch hasn’t had any new commits since you created your branch.
-Git just “fast-forwards” the main pointer to include all your new commits.
+The technical name for this is a Fast-Forward Merge.
+It kicks in when the main branch hasn’t picked up any new commits since you branched off.
+Git simply “fast-forwards” the main pointer so it includes all your shiny new commits.
+Easy.

 Terminal window